atick-faisal/Android-Kotlin-Fundamentals/Readme.txt

 	- Multiple threads can potentially ask for a database instance at the same time, resulting in two databases instead of one.
 This problem is not likely to happen in this sample app, but it's possible for a more complex app.
 Wrapping the code to get the database into synchronized means that only one thread of execution at a time can enter this block of code, which makes sure the database only gets initialized once.

+	- Inside the synchronized block, copy the current value of INSTANCE to a local variable instance.
+This is to take advantage of smart cast, which is only available to local variables.

+	- The merge tag can be used to eliminate redundant layouts when including layouts, and it's a good idea to use it.
+An example of a redundant layout would be ConstraintLayout > LinearLayout > TextView, where the system might be able to eliminate the LinearLayout.
+This kind of optimization can simplify the view hierarchy and improve app performance.

+	-